Unigalactix/ocr_to_table/README.md

    python -m streamlit run app.py
    ```
 2. Enter credentials if prompted
-3. Select a file from the dropdown
+3. Select a file from the dropdown **or upload a local file**
-4. Click RUN to extract and view data
+4. For Excel files, select the sheet to view
+5. Use the filter/search box above tables to find data quickly
+6. Use pagination controls to browse large tables
-5. Download the table as CSV or JSON
+7. Download the table as CSV or JSON
+8. Download error log from the sidebar if needed
+9. Provide feedback in the sidebar
+10. Use the theme toggle and help link in the sidebar

 ---